Santa Monica Boulevard Reconstruction: Change is Coming to Beverly Hills!

 About the Santa Monica Boulevard Reconstruction Project

-Where We Are: Public Outreach Phase I
+Where We Are Now: Public Outreach Phase I

 Here you will find the relevant project documents and supporting material that you won’t find on the city’s own project page.
 Let’s start with our own meeting recaps (and related posts) and then work down to documents that suggest the policy and history contexts for this project.